colbyn/colbyn/README.md

 # Random Thought

-I whole heartedly I believe that honestly is always best in any scenario, especially in politics.
+I whole heartedly I believe that honesty is always best in any scenario, especially in politics.
 But here, politicians don’t understand that the solution space as represented below may entail a regression to arrive at a more optimal state.

 ![function-graph](images/function-graph.jpg)